 3. What metal thicknesses are you welding?

-Thin metals choose .030 flux core wire or thicker metals (around quarter inch and a bit above) choose .035 flux core wire.
+For thin metals choose .030 flux core wire.
+For thicker metals (around quarter inch and a bit above) choose .035 flux core wire.

 4. Are the joints straight and clean or are they wide and variable

 Wide and variable could mean you need more filler metal so .035 could be for you if your welder can melt it.